YousefKad/yousef-kaddoura.github.io/README.md

 ## Attribution

-If you use or adapt this template, please credit Yousef Kaddoura by retaining a visible acknowledgment in the footer, README, or source code.
+If you use or adapt this template, please credit Yousef Kaddoura by retaining a visible acknowledgment in the footer.

 ## File structure
 ```